Starlink/hds-v5/README.md

 as parameters are always supplied as strings but the correct values are stored in the HDS parameter file.

+## HDS Groups

+`hdsLink` and `hdsFlush` are implemented above HDF5.
+A hash table and vector of locators is used to keep track of group membership.
+Uses uthash.

+## hdsClose

+`hdsClose` is documented to be obsolete but it is still called throughout ADAM.
+Currently just calls `datAnnul`.

+## Primary locators?

+Does HDF5 have the concept of a secondary locator?

+HDS defaults to top-level locators being "primary" and all other locators being "secondary".
+HDS is allowed to close the file if all primary locators are annulled.
+A secondary locator can be promoted to a primary locator using `datPrmry`.
+In HDF5 it seems that all locators are primary.

+In Starlink software only one routine in NDF every sets a primary locator to a secondary locator (`ndf1_htop.f`), all others are setting to primary.

+## hdsLock/hdsFree

+`hdsLock` requires access to the underlying file descriptor associated with the file.
+This is hard to obtain and no Starlink software calls the routine.
+`hdsFree` will not complain as it is only meant to do something if `hdsLock` has been called.

 ## TO DO

 `datRef` and `datMsg` currently do not report the full path to a file,